DrewTChrist/obscurepy/README.md

 ```

 ## Limitations
 As this program is still in active development, there are many limitations.
-Below is a list of things obscurepy can and
+Below are some examples of what obscurepy
-can't do, along with an example.

-### Things that obscurepy can currently do:
-* Obscure class definitions
-* Obscure class calls (without arguments)
-* Obscure class properties
-* Obscure function definitions (without parameters)
-* Obscure function calls (without arguments)
-* Obscure string constants
-* Obscure integer constants
-* Obscure float constants

-### Things it cannot do:
-* Anything else
+can do.
+If it isn't in the example, obscurepy probably can't do it.
+This example serves to represent the ablities
+of each release.
+This example should be functional, both the original source and obscured source should execute.

 ### An example:
 ```python